Categories: Patient Education

 Are You A Smoker?

-Smoking is habit, a bad habit.
+Smoking is a habit, a bad habit.
 It is a bad habit because you know that smoking can make you sick, but you still are not able to quit.
 But before smoking makes you so sick you can die, it can cause other problems, especially in your mouth.
 Sucking tobacco through your teeth can cause tooth stains, decay, and periodontitis.
 Are you a smoker?
 If so, below are some smoking facts that you should know.

 Smoking FAQs